Welcome to the NestIOr research project

 This large research project seeks to complete the theory on the ‘life and death of international organisations’.
 We know how international organisations are designed and develop over time.
 Yet we know virtually nothing about decline and death.
 The project therefore addresses the question why do international organisations decline or die?
 The main hypothesis is that some international organisations live longer due to their institutional characteristics.
 Through a mixed-methods research approach, this project aims to develop an institutional theory on the final stage in the life of international organisations.

-Forthcoming and new articles
+Forthcoming and new publications